 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Best and worst exercises to do
+Best and worst exercises to do for POTS

 Newer research suggests that aerobic exercises that are not as gravitationally challenging are best for people with POTS.

-The ultimate goal is to progress over time to fully upright exercises so you can manage symptoms; staying in a semi-recumbent position doesn’t do that.
+The ultimate goal is to progress over time to fully upright exercises so you can manage symptoms.
+Staying in a semi-recumbent position doesn’t do that.

 Here is how people with POTS can build up their workout schedule: